-Notwithstanding the above, the Group has continued to face many Our resorts in Mauritius posted good results for the financial difficulties during the year especially with respect to its Moroccan year 2015/16 on the back of a consecutive year of double operations.
-The region continues to suffer from geopolitical events digit increase in tourist arrivals.
-For the year to 30 September and the terrorist attacks in Europe have severely affected our 2016, the number of tourist arrivals in Mauritius reached operations in Marrakech.
-Royal Palm Marrakech continues to be over 1.2 million, reflecting the positive initiatives taken by the recognised as one of the leading hotels in Morocco, with a authorities to increase seat capacity and to allow access to magnificent 18-hole golf course sprawling across the resort. new carriers in Mauritius.
-The island also continues to benefit However, despite the marked increase in occupancy rate from the from the status it enjoys as a safe destination.
-In addition, previous year, the operations did not reach the breakeven point for the Group has intensified its efforts to diversify both its market the financial year 15/16 which triggered an impairment based on base and its distribution channels.
+year 2015/16 on the back of a consecutive year of double digit increase in tourist arrivals.
+For the year to 30 September and the terrorist attacks in Europe have severely affected our 2016, the number of tourist arrivals in Mauritius reached over 1.2 million, reflecting the positive initiatives taken by the authorities to increase seat capacity and to allow access to new carriers in Mauritius.
+The island also continues to benefit from the status it enjoys as a safe destination.
+In addition, the Group has intensified its efforts to diversify both its market base and its distribution channels.
 Whilst our tour operators the value in use of the hotel.
-In view of the ongoing difficulties to and sales offices in the UK, France, South Africa and Italy optimise revenues from this hotel, the Board of Directors has continue to be our main feeder sources, there is an increased decided to leverage on the strength of an international reputable number of bookings being captured through our direct channels, hotel operator.
-A letter of intent has been signed with one of the largest international hotel groups and it is expected that the resulting from our efforts to improve our website and to regroup our reservations team under one roof in order to better cross-sell our hotel rooms.
+In view of the ongoing difficulties to and sales offices in the UK, France, South Africa and Italy continue to be our main feeder sources, there is an increased number of bookings being captured through our direct channels, resulting from our efforts to improve our website and to regroup our reservations team under one roof in order to better cross-sell our hotel rooms.
 An increase in bookings from online travel agents has also been noted.
 As a result of all the above, the number of guests in our hotels increased by more than 10% during the year under review.